voostindie/markdown-curator/README.md

 - This is a Java 21+ library and small application framework for processing directories of Markdown documents.
 - It is especially well suited for [Obsidian](https://obsidian.md) vaults and [iA Writer](https://ia.net/writer) libraries.
-- It detects queries in the documents, runs them, and writes back the results.
+- It detects queries in the documents, executes them all, and writes back the results.
 - As an application, it monitors and processes directories in the background.

 Okay, that probably doesn't tell you much.